-Review | Vivo X80 Pro flagship smartphone
+REVIEW | Vivo X80 Pro flagship smartphone

 The fragility is further pronounced by the glaringly large glass camera housing dubbed ‘Cloud Window’ that produces a sizeable camera bump.
 Even Vivo’s own faux leather hard plastic case offers little to no protection to the device, strongly hinting at the fact that the Vivo X80 Pro is a smartphone that is meant to be looked at and to be admired.

 In a sea of smart rectangles, the Vivo X80 Pro stands out not as an expensive main driver for productivity and photography, but as a work of art.
-Using the Vivo X80 Pro is a statement that not all smartphones are meant to be buried in thick chunks of vulcanized rubber and can serve as the anchor of its an individual’s aesthetic direction.
+Using the Vivo X80 Pro is a statement that not all smartphones are meant to be buried in thick chunks of vulcanized rubber, and in this case, actually acts as the anchor of its user’s aesthetic expression.

 In real-world scenarios, there hasn’t been an instance where the Vivo X80 Pro encountered issues with visibility, and thanks to the upgraded LTPO, battery life does not degrade as much as it should on this device.